oracle/node-oracledb/doc/api.md

 ```

 Sets the maximum number of milliseconds that each underlying
-round-trip between node-oracledb and Oracle Database may take.
-Each
+[round-trip][124] between node-oracledb and Oracle Database may take.
-node-oracledb method or operation may make zero or more round-trips.
+Each node-oracledb method or operation may make zero or more
-The `callTimeout` value applies to each round-trip individually, not
+round-trips.
+The `callTimeout` value applies to each round-trip
-to the sum of all round-trips.
-Time spent processing in node-oracledb
+individually, not to the sum of all round-trips.
+Time spent
-before or after the completion of each round-trip is not counted.
+processing in node-oracledb before or after the completion of each
+round-trip is not counted.

 See [Database Call Timeouts](#dbcalltimeouts) for more information.